The best books I read in 2023

 👑 1st: Some Desperate Glory by Emily Tesh

-The cover of the book, Some Desperate Glory.
+A picture of the cover of Some Desperate Glory.

 Image: Tor.com